adriancmiranda/adriancmiranda.github.io/readme.md

 ### Extracurricular Activities

-- You can check my personal projects and contributions at GitHub.
+- You can check my personal projects and contributions [here](https://github.com/adriancmiranda), at [GitHub](https://github.com/).
 URL: https://github.com/adriancmiranda.
 - I run on the weekend.